Tbrennan6/IcelandicNow/docs/05_step_into_grammar/03_weak_nouns.md

 ## Weak Neuter Nouns
 Weak neuter nouns are the easiest of all.
 They don't change their vowel at all, so they are the same in all the cases.

-There are very few weak neuter nouns, about 40 in total, the most notable group of which are body parts.
+There are very few weak neuter nouns, the most notable group of which are body parts.
 As such, our example sentences will all be non-sensical, but the important thing is that you see the declension process in action.

 Example 1: Þetta er hjart**a**. - (This is a heart.)\
 Example 2: Ég elska hjart**a**. - (I love a heart.)\